Shim v. Buechel: Florida Courts Can Compel Turnover of Foreign Assets

 In Sargeant v.
 Al-Saleh (Fla.
 4th DCA 2014), the court held that Florida courts cannot order turnover of stock certificates in a foreign corporation.
 The opinion treated this as a jurisdictional limitation: courts lack in rem jurisdiction over foreign property and therefore cannot order its delivery.

 After Barber, practitioners developed a workaround: issue physical membership certificates and store them offshore, converting the interest into tangible property located outside Florida’s reach.
 In Schanck v.
 Gayhart (Fla.
-1st DCA 2018), where Alper Law served as co-counsel, the court killed that workaround.
+1st DCA 2018), where Alper Law served as co-counsel, the court closed that loophole.
 It ordered cancellation and reissuance of certificates a debtor had moved to Canada, holding that § 678.1121(5) authorizes any remedy in law or equity to aid a creditor.

 The Shim decision completed the sequence.
 The Florida Supreme Court eliminated Sargeant entirely, holding that § 56.29(6) gives trial courts broad authority to reach any asset the debtor controls through in personam jurisdiction.
 No geographic limitation exists.
 No distinction between tangible and intangible property matters.
 If the debtor can act on the asset, the court can order the debtor to do so.